floorkouwenberg/TMCI_project/README.md

 ## Fantastic Food Finder : Rating Prediction & Sentiment Analysis on Amazon Food Reviews

 ## Abstract
-We would like to create a classifier that can predict the number of stars a food item will recieve in an Amazon review based on sentiment analysis of the language in the review.
-We will achieve this by training a Naive Bayes classifier or a KNN classifer on the number of stars that the review earned on a selection of Amazon food reviews in the Review.csv file to predict the number of stars.
-We will also count the co-occurrences to find the words in the review that are most often associated with positive and negative words.
-We will take the list of positive or negative words from the SentiWordNet corpus in NLTK.
+We would like to create a classifier that can predict the number of stars a food item will recieve based on it's review.
+We will analyze the reviews and also perform sentiment analysis.
+We will train a several Naive Bayes classifiers to predict the number of stars a food review will get.
+We will then preform analysis on them to see which one preforms best.
+We will also try to write a function that will give the best attribute of a certain product, again using sentiment analysis.
 We think this would be extremely helpful to those who wish to purchase food online without being able to try it in advance.

 ## Research questions
 1. Is it possible to estimate the number of stars a food review will recieve based on the language of the review?